-The story series included in the Next Generation Aerospace special issue show more than just a snapshot of aerospace manufacturing as it exists today.
+The pages of this publication show more than just a snapshot of aerospace manufacturing as it exists today.
 Instead, these stories reveal technologies, processes and materials that are poised to accelerate aerospace manufacturing throughput and increase scalability for industry suppliers in the coming years.

-For example, additive manufacturing is fulfilling its promise in the aerospace industry more than any other, as evidenced by more than 300 additively produced parts that help compose the new GE9X engine.
-In this story, you’ll learn how GE Aviation has helped create this blueprint for industrialized next-generation aerospace through additive manufacturing.
-In another story, you’ll learn how small- and mid-sized aerospace suppliers can systemize operations for automated and complex machining processes, rather than hiring new employees among the shrinking supply of skilled manufacturing workers.
+Additive manufacturing is fulfilling its promise in the aerospace industry more than any other, as evidenced by more than 300 additively produced parts that help compose the new GE9X engine.
+On page 6, you’ll learn how GE Aviation has helped create this blueprint for industrialized next-generation aerospace through additive manufacturing.
+And on page 34, you’ll learn how small-and mid-sized aerospace suppliers can systemize operations for automated and complex machining processes, rather than hiring new employees among the shrinking supply of skilled manufacturing workers.

-Combined, these stories form a navigation tool for next-generation aerospace manufacturing.
+Together, these and other stories you’ll find form a navigation tool for next-generation aerospace manufacturing.
 They also provide clues as to how the commercial aviation industry plans to greet the coming wave of travelers.

 There are numerous methods for fabricating composite components.
 Selection of a method for a particular part, therefore, will depend on the materials, the part design and end-use or application.
 Here's a guide to selection.